Tag: Organic Chemistry

 A fascinating point is that under the right conditions, Me3SnOH actually deprotects Troc selectively in the presence of methyl esters (you would expect that the methyl ester is quite labile to hydrolysis with hydroxide).

-Troc PRotecting grouP in total synthesis
+Troc protecting group in total synthesis

 The very first introduction of the Troc protecting group was already… very advanced!
 Woodward and co-workers used the starting material below in the synthesis of cephalosporin C, an antibiotic natural product.
 [2]